Casper’s Megan Degenfelder wins Republican Primary in bid to become next Wyoming Superintendent - NewsBreak

 Wyoming State Canvassing Board to meet, certify Primary Election results

 CHEYENNE, Wyo. — The Wyoming State Canvassing Board will convene on Wednesday, Aug.
-24 to certify the primary election results and those nominated candidates who will be moving on to Wyoming’s General Election in November.
-The members of the board are Gov. Mark Gordon, Secretary of State Edward...
+24, to certify the primary election results and those nominated candidates who will be moving on to Wyoming’s General Election in November.
+Members of the Board are Gov. Mark Gordon, Secretary of State Edward Buchanan...

 cowboystatedaily.com